pixeleye-io/pixeleye/docs/05-features/03-teams-and-permissions.md

 Pixeleye allows you to have unlimited teams and control what members can do via roles.

+## Permission syncing

+Pixeleye will sync your team permissions with those from your version control provider.
+If you use Github for example, we will ensure that all your Github collaborators are added to your Pixeleye team with the correct roles.

+You can also add members directly and override the roles from your version control provider.

 ## Personal teams

 When you sign up to Pixeleye, you will automatically be assigned to a personal team.
 This team is designed to hold all of your personal projects.
 You can add projects from any version control provider and invite other members to collaborate with you.